martinbudden/Library-IMU/README.md

 This library uses the [VectorQuaternionMatrix library](https://github.com/martinbudden/Library-VectorQuaternionMatrix) for its `xyz_t`(3D vector) and `Quaternion` classes.

-## Classes Structure

-Simplified class diagram.
+## Simplified class diagram

 `BUS_SPI` and `BUS_I2C` are statically (build-time) polymorphic, not dynamically (run-time) polymorphic.<br>
-They have functions that have the same name and signature, but these functions are not virtual.<br>
+They have functions that have the same names and signatures, but these functions are not virtual.<br>
 This is deliberate.<br>
 This means the SPI and I2C read and write functions can be called directly, rather than indirectly via a virtual function pointer.
 Some of these functions are short enough that they may be inlined.
 So in some cases an indirect function call is replaced by an